Back-end Engineering Articles

 hello("Morales", "Daniel")

-As you can see, the print now is different from what we really want to do.
-So we also have to take care of the order of the parameters when calling them because we'll have wrong behaviors inside the code execution.
-So let's see this more in detail.
+As you can see the print now is different from what we really want to do.
+So we also have to take care about the order of the parameters when calling them, because we’ll have wrong behaviors inside the code execution.
+Let's see this more in detail.

 Keyword arguments/parameters

-To avoid the last error (actually, it wasn't an error, but is not printing what we want), where we call the function with parameters in a different order, we can use keyword arguments.
-Arguments are synonymous with parameters, so don't confuse this other fancy term.
-So let's see an example.
+To avoid the last error (actually it wasn't an error, but is not printing what we want), where we call the function with parameters in different order we can use keyword arguments.
+Arguments are synonymous with parameters, so don’t be confused by this other fancy term.
+So let’s see an example

 # Two parameters declared in order first_name, last_name